d11e9/g3/README.md

 Is a prototypicical implementation of the currently evolving idea of **g3**, the game, and considered to be the first implementation but by no means the last, let alone canonical.

+##Base node

 ![Diagram](https://raw.githubusercontent.com/d11e9/g3/master/g3-xmind.png)

 > The above diagram is a first draft of what a g3 node might look like, in terms of `contract state`.
 This is orthoganal to logic that this contract may or may not impliment otherwise.
 But it is assumed that the easiest way to modify/add-to a node is my providing a new contract to handle whatever the new action/move may be.

+### Extend

 The base node or genesis contract would implement an "extend" action, which would behave something like the contract body below written in pseudo-serpent for simplicity.

+    # param 0 "extend"
+    # param 1 <message-hash>
+    # param 2 <contract-address> (Optional)
     if msg.data[0] == "extend"
         msg_hash = msg.data[1]
         contract_add = msg.data[2]
         contract.storage[msg_hash] = contract_add
         return 0

-Obviously with a few more checks, as to the authenticity of the caller and whether anything is being overwitten etc. The node should allow players to move between states using a method similar to the contract below.
+Obviously with a few more checks, as to the authenticity of the caller and whether anything is being overwitten etc.

+### Moves

+The node should allow players to move between states using a method similar to the contract below.
 Which takes a transaction (TX) with the following data attached: `<contract-address> <action>` where action will be forwarded to the called contract and the players state will be updated to that returned from the called contract ( if it exists ), and the contracts call count incremented.

+    # param 0 <contract-address> to call
-    # param 1 contract to call
+    # param 1 <action> to pass
     if contract.storage[msg.data[0]]
         returned = call( msg.data[0], [..params] )
         if contract.storage[ returned ] == msg.data[0]
             contract.storage[ msg.data[0] ] += 1
             contract.storage[ caller ] = returned

+Moves that return a `<message-hash>` that does not yet exist, do not update the users state.

 ## How to